B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 Grace Julie Hilfman-Bueno de Mesquita lived 64 years.
 Her son Rudolf and his wife (see below) were killed a year before she died.

-The name Grace Julie Hilfman wasn't mentioned on any of the known Holocaust victims websites.
+The name Grace Julie Hilfman was not mentioned on any of the known Holocaust victims websites.
 Since September 2005 both spouses are inserted on the site of the Oorlogsgravenstichting.

 - Rudolf Hilfman, 1 March 1906, son of Pinkus and Grace Julie Hilfman.
 Traveling salesman.
 He was married to Jochébed Henriette Hilfman-Levisson, Amsterdam, 13 March 1908.
 Their last known address was Blasiusstraat 113-III, Amsterdam.
 Both spouses were gassed in Sobibor on 2 July 1943.
 Rudolf was 37 years, Jochébed 35 years.
 Their daughter Moana survived.